Roxio Easy VHS to DVD 3 Plus review

 In this review, we pointed out a lot of little subtleties and nuances that you might encounter while using this product, but transferring video from analog to digital is always a tricky endeavor.

-Overall, we feel that the Roxio Easy VHS to DVD 3 Plus package is a good product.
+There are a few edge cases in the recording process that need attention and fixes in the software, but overall, we feel that the Roxio Easy VHS to DVD 3 Plus package is a good product.
 It does what it advertises, it’s easy to use and it provides some advanced features for power users.